kkchara/Get-Beastsaber-Score/README.md

   2.clone this repository

-  3. RENAME THE FLODER AS "PLug"
+  ⭐ 3.
+RENAME THE FLODER AS "PLug"⭐

   4.type `pip install nb-cli` and `pip install pillow` in terminal and Enter